-In Module Two, you will learn how to establish your attitude, how to be in the know, behavior that turns-off customers, what you can do right away to improve customer service, and courtesy counts.
+In Module Two, you will learn how to establish your attitude, be in the know, behavior that turns-off customers, what you can do right away to improve customer service, and courtesy counts.

 To establish a productive relationship with your customers, you must develop excellent communication skills.
-Effective communication skills have three components, listening skills, verbal communication skills, and non-verbal communication skills.
+Effective communication skills have three components: listening, verbal, and non-verbal communication skills.